salty511/iris-classifier/README.md

 ## Overview

 End‑to‑end ML example.
 Trains a decision tree classifier on the classic Iris dataset using scikit‑learn.
-Notebook contains exploratory data analysis and visualization. `src/train.py` contians a CLI tool that trains the model. `tests/test_train.py` contains tests for the training script.
+Notebook in `notebooks/main-notebook.ipynb` contains exploratory data analysis and visualization. `src/train.py` contians a CLI tool that trains the model. `tests/test_train.py` contains tests for the training script.

 ## Quick start